 The background: This is a post for my fellow creative entrepreneurs.
 Both Honeybook and Dubsado are client management systems designed to handle inquiries and the booking process, such as signing contracts and accepting payments.
-I was not asked by either of these companies to write this review, but I do have a referral code for Dubsado that you can find at the bottom of this post if you are interested.
-It is currently December, 2016, so all features described below are as of now and subject to change.
+I initially wrote this review independently, but both companies have now contributed information and images to the 2018 update.
+I have referral codes for both Honeybook and Dubsado, which you can use by following each of those links.

-I joined Honeybook just under one year ago in January, 2016.
+I joined Honeybook in January, 2016.
 I was very optimistic about their platform and the potential it had to push my business forward.
-Enough so that I paid for the lifetime “founders” membership ($500), which means I am still a Honeybook member now.
-I am still hopeful that they will truly listen to the issues I’ve had with the platform and change for the better.
-They do say that they are always working on new features.
-However, I’ve been extremely disappointed in my experience with Honeybook.
+Enough so that I paid for the lifetime “founders” membership.
+(Lifetime memberships are no longer available to new members as of 2018).
+However, I was extremely disappointed in my experience with Honeybook.
 In order to cope with the platform’s shortcomings (more about them below), I limited the ways in which I used it.
-In the end, it became little more than a contract signing platform for me.
+In the end, it became little more than a contract-signing platform for me.
 I was not getting the value I sought from the platform.
-And as soon as I signed up for Dubsado’s trial, I felt a huge sense of relief.
-Though they also have limitations, they are rapidly improving and better fit my needs.
-I paid for the Dubsado lifetime membership within a couple days (again, lifetime memberships are no longer available to new members), and I still feel like it was the best decision I could have made.
-Below are my top reasons for the switch.
+As soon as I signed up for Dubsado’s trial, I felt a huge sense of relief.
+Though they also have limitations, they just better fit my needs.
+I paid for the Dubsado lifetime membership within a couple days (again, lifetime memberships are no longer available to new members), and I still feel like it was the best decision for my business.
+I compare the two platforms below.

-Honeybook forces you to enable their payments to handle credit card processing.
-They use Stripe, but Honeybook serves as the middleman and charges you 3% per credit card transaction, so they are making commission over the 2.9% + $.30/fees that Stripe actually charges.
-If you want your clients to pay with other (no-fee) methods such as check or cash, you are able to record those payments in the Honeybook system, but you cannot disable Honeybook’s credit card payment option.
+HoneyBook does not allow you to disable credit card payment options.
+If you want your clients to pay with other (no-fee) methods such as check or cash, you are able to record those payments in the HoneyBook system, but you cannot disable HoneyBook’s credit card payment option.
 You would need to implement workarounds like sending agreements instead of invoices (which would then not track the payments amounts at all) or telling your clients not to click the “Pay” button.
 I’ve found that even when it seemed like the instructions were pretty clear to clients to avoid paying on HoneyBook and incurring a fee for me, I’ve had clients ‘accidentally’ still pay by credit card because they see that button, and I just lose out on that 3%.
-In addition, Honeybook offers ACH bank transfers, which you can enable or disable.
-It’s cheaper compared to their credit card transfers, but it’s still 1.5%, which is actually an even higher commission over Stripe’s fees which are 0.8% with a maximum fee of $5.
+If we take a hypothetical $5000 invoice, you would end up paying $150 in fees for the HoneyBook credit card option.
+If I offer only the bank transfer option on Dubsado, I would pay only $5.

 Dubsado has always promised zero Dubsado branding on any of your client interactions.
 Emails can come from you directly, and they don’t mention Dubsado in the text or display any Dubsado logos.
 They have since added more ways to take control, such as with client portals and buttons that can be customized with your own logos, colors, and banners.
 You also now have the option to set up your client portals on your own domain so that “hello.dubsado.com” is instead “client.yourbrand.com.”

 5. Client Portals

-Honeybook is centered around the client portal which includes a feed of messages between you and the clients and any applicable files such as agreements and templates.
+HoneyBook is centered around the client portal, which includes a feed of messages between you and the clients and any applicable files such as agreements and templates.
 After getting feedback that clients disliked logging in for access to a file or document, HoneyBook created a “loginless” experience for their client portal.
 There are extra layers of security, like having the client’s link expire after 24 hours to protect potentially sensitive information.
-On the plus side, the Honeybook interface is beautiful.
+On the plus side, the HoneyBook interface is beautiful.
 All the agreements and different pages are very pretty to look at, and the intention is that you have all your messages and files in one place is a good one.
 On the minus side, you cannot turn off the portal, so that means that clients must click through a time-sensitive login button in order to access the website and see their files.
 You cannot just send a link to a file or agreement without having your clients go through that client portal to access it.

 7. Workflow & Automation

-Events in Honeybook are sorted into a “pipeline” with steps such as “Inquiry,” “Proposal Sent,” or “Completed.”
+Events in HoneyBook are sorted into a “pipeline” with steps such as “Inquiry,” “Proposal Sent,” or “Completed.”
 There are 7 standard steps and 4 customizable ones.
-You can manually move your events between different steps in the pipeline, but it’s not a robust workflow management tool, as you don’t have enough steps to customize for every single part of an event (my own workflow has almost 100 steps), nor can you set different types of workflows for different types of jobs.
-Right now there also isn’t very much automation available, other than toggling on/off file and payment reminders.
+You can manually move your events between different steps in the pipeline, as well as take advantage of their new workflow automation updates.

-Dubsado has a workflow feature that allows you to make templates for different workflows that include all the steps of your process.
-You can automate certain steps such as sending different files and emails, and you can also manually check steps as completed.
+Both companies have a similar workflow feature that allows you to make templates for different workflows that include all the steps of your process.
+You can automate certain steps such as sending different files and emails, creating tasks, sending invoices and you can also manually check steps as completed.
 For example, you can email a welcome packet to a client who has just signed their agreement, or you can schedule a reminder email one week before the job date with all the details the client might need.
-I have not yet set up all of my workflow and automation, but this is definitely something I will be exploring more in the near future.
+However, HoneyBook’s workflows are more fixed, and once a workflow is set on a project, you will not be able to edit it.

 8. Customer Service & Transparency

-Dubsado has the most amazing customer service I’ve ever seen.
-Becca, one of the cofounders of Dubsado, personally responds to every message in the Facebook community group, and I’ve never had trouble getting a question answered, usually immediately or within a couple hours.
+I will still say that Dubsado has amazing customer service.
+Because they are still a pretty small company and do not answer to venture firms, you can see the personal investment in their product.
+I’ve never had trouble getting a question answered, usually immediately or within a couple hours.
 As for feature requests and changes, I’ve only been on the platform for a couple weeks, and I’ve already seen new features requested and rolled out constantly.
 Plus, they publish this page of planned updates, complete with expected timelines, so that nothing becomes an empty promise of “we’re working on it.”
 Most importantly, the updates that they’ve planned align with features that I want.